StamusNetworks/SELKS/README.rst

 * S - Scirius - https://github.com/StamusNetworks/scirius

-Howto run selks
+Howto run SELKS
 ===============

 Prerequisites
 -------------

-The minimal configuration is one single core and 2 Gb of memory.
-A virtual machine with 2 Gb of RAM should provide a basic test system.
+The minimal configuration for SELKS without desktop is one single core and 3 Gb of memory.
+A virtual machine with 3 Gb of RAM should provide a basic test system.
+If you want to run the desktop version of SELKS, an extra Gb of RAM is necessary.

-The recommended configuration is two cores and 4 Gb of memory.
+The recommended configuration is 2 cores and 4 Gb of memory.
+As Suricata and Elastisearch are multithreaded, the more cores you have the better it is.
+Regarding memory, the more traffic to monitor you have, the more getting some extra memory will be interesting.

 Running on a virtual machine
 ----------------------------